vanHeemstraSystems/briefer/README.md

 > Briefer is the multiplayer notebook that lets you run SQL and Python, and turn notebooks into dashboards and data apps.

-Based on "Briefer" at https://www.briefer.cloud/
+Based on "Briefer" at https://www.briefer.cloud

-Based on "" at

 ## 100 - Introduction